|

 In order to try to achieve consistency with the actuarial valuation, I thought I'd switch the performance criteria away from the short term to the long term.
 Instead of taking assets at market, this entailed using discounted asset values, which was typical for funding valuations in the UK alone until around 2000.
 The whole point is to try to introduce some balance between the very short term and the longer term.

 A few pages have been transferred elsewhere, where they belong better and those will be signposted.
 In earlier years, I had data for US as well as UK, but I lost access to US data in 2007.
 Although I have since found new data sources, I have ignored US where the assets have never been taken off market.
-For UK, the analysis has been extended until the end of 2022 and I will extend it to 2023.
+For UK, the analysis has been extended until the end of 2025.

 Using the navigation bar on the left, you can find what I think is relevant for the basic DVRs themselves, for estimating long-term returns and for thinking about equity risk premia.
+This year, I have also looked at investing in US, comparing results with those for UK, allowing for currency fluctuations.
 A few charts are interactive but are no longer rendered in Flash.
 My tentative conclusions are here.

 You don't have to agree with any of this stuff but please tell me why not.